fivetran/dbt_mailchimp/README.md

 config-version: 2

 vars:
-  mailchimp:
-    using_automations: false #disable if you do not have the automation_email, automation_email, or automation_recipient_activity tables
+  mailchip_using_automations: false #disable if you do not have the automation_email, automation_email, or automation_recipient_activity tables
-    using_segments: false #disable if you do not have the segment table
+  mailchimp_using_segments: false #disable if you do not have the segment table
 ```

 ## Database Support